M3T4MEDIA/notes/privacy/README.md

 [![Google Staida](http://i3.ytimg.com/vi/BeFnQrgtZ9k/maxresdefault.jpg)](https://www.youtube.com/watch?v=BeFnQrgtZ9k)

-Today, as the saying goes, "when something is free, you're not the customer, you're the product."
-The business model...
+On the subject of the prevailing tech business model today, as the saying goes, "when something is free, you're not the customer, you're the product."
+The vitamins vs painkiller question:

 > A habit is when not doing an action causes a bit of pain.
-It is important to clairy that the term pain, as it is frequently used in business school and marketing books, is somewhat hyperbolic.
-In reality, the experience we are talking about is more similar to an itch, a feeling that manifests within the mind and cuases dicomfort until it is satisfied.
-The habit-forming products we use are simply there ot provide some sor tof relief.
-Using a technology or product to scratch the itch provides faster satisfaction than ignroing it.
+It is important to clarify that the term pain, as it is frequently used in business school and marketing books, is somewhat hyperbolic.
+In reality, the experience we are talking about is more similar to an itch, a feeling that manifests within the mind and causes discomfort until it is satisfied.
+The habit-forming products we use are simply there to provide some sort of relief.
+Using a technology or product to scratch the itch provides faster satisfaction than ignoring it.
 Once we come to depend on a tool, nothing else will do.
 My Answer to the vitamin versus painkiller question: Habit forming technologies are both.
 These services seem at first to be offering nice-to-have vitamins, but once the habit is established, they provide an ongoing pain remedy.

 — Nir Eyal from [Hooked: How to Build Habit-Forming Products](https://www.goodreads.com/book/show/22668729-hooked)